giftzwerg73/USBLink/README.md

 Raspberry Pi Pico USB-UART Bridge
 =================================

-This program bridges the Raspberry Pi Pico HW UARTs to two independent USB CDC serial devices in order to behave like any other USB-to-UART Bridge controllers.
+This program creates a USB to OneWire UART bridge on the uniesc hardware.

 Disclaimer
 ----------